nicewaytodoit/2048/README.md

 - https://keycode.info/ -> 32 is spacebar -> RESET -> HammerJS

+### Fixing Transition for Custom size Grid:
++ creating fixed tiles
++ creating step circular movement
+  + tile must have fixed keyID
+    - maybe creating name would help by index of added tiles
+    - in radom tile add name and assign that to Key name
+- creating size of the grid chooser
+- creating infinite movement styles (beyond css)
+- convert Positions from fixed class to => infinite styles
+- convert Value (colors 2,4,8,16...) from fixed class to => infinite styles

 # Features
   + personal Best
   + fade by going up added score - animation